huozhou/HelmPad/README.md

 # Helm Pad

-> Turn the Android phone in your hand into a small Bluetooth keyboard and trackpad that sits next to your laptop, so you can keep nudging an AI coding agent without leaving your seat — or your coffee.
+> Turn the Android phone/pad in your hand into a small Bluetooth keyboard and trackpad that sits next to your laptop, so you can keep nudging an AI coding agent without leaving your seat — or your coffee.

 <p align="center">
   <img src="assets/hero.svg" alt="Helm Pad hero" width="100%">